UK PM Johnson's adviser Cummings isolating with coronavirus symptoms

 The coronavirus outbreak at the heart of the UK government spread on Monday with Prime Minister Boris Johnson's senior adviser, Dominic Cummings, self-isolating with symptoms just days after the British leader himself tested positive.

-A Downing Street spokesman said Cummings, one of the most powerful men in the government, had developed symptoms of COVID-19 over the weekend.
+A Downing Street spokesman said Cummings, one of the most powerful men in the government, had developed symptoms of COVID-19 over the weekend and was staying at home.
 Johnson on Friday became the first leader of a major world power to announce he had tested positive for the virus.
 His health minister, Matt Hancock, also tested positive and the government's chief medical adviser, Chris Whitty, is self-isolating.

+The spokesman said Johnson was working from his finance minister's office in Number 11 Downing Street.
+"He is chairing the daily meetings using video conferencing facilities, he's working from the Chancellor's office, he has been able to do everything that he needs to do lead the coronavirus response," the spokesman told reporters.

+"I can confirm that Dom (Cummings) is not in Number 10 today and that he is self-isolating after developing symptoms over the weekend," the spokesman said.
+The spokesman was not able to confirm if Cummings was still working, but said he had not been tested for the virus and was not expected to be.
+Cummings was seen sprinting out of Downing Street shortly after Johnson revealed he had tested positive.
+Downing Street did not respond to a request for comment on the adviser's rapid departure.

 But Johnson imposed stringent controls after projections showed a quarter of a million people could die.
-He is now self-isolating in Downing Street.
+He is now self-isolating.
 Scientists say the virus's incubation period is estimated at between one and 14 days, and there have been anecdotal accounts of people spreading the disease without having symptoms.

+The spokesman said Downing Street had drafted inexperienced former staffers, including Isaac Levido who helped mastermind Johnson's election campaign, to help with work to fight the coronavirus.
+Besides meetings in Downing Street, Johnson ventured beyond Downing Street last week.
+On Wednesday, a day before his positive test, Johnson answered questions at a weekly session in parliament's House of Commons chamber.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)